mikeyhogarth/duckpond/README.md

 ## Compatibility

-CI tests exist for the following rubies, so they definately work and there's no reason all 1.9.x rubies wouldnt' work either:
+CI tests exist for the following rubies, other versions are not supported but should still work;

-  - 1.9.3
+  - 2.3.0
-  - 2.0.0
+  - 2.2.4
-  - 2.1.1
+  - 2.1.8
   - jruby-19mode